 - RISAT-1 and RISAT-2

 - Megha- Tropiques

 There are 4 satellites in geostationary orbit.
 They are

 - INSAT -3DR

 - Navigation satellites

 The Satellite Navigation service is a budding satellite, based system with commercial and strategic applications.
-ISRO is devoted to contributing the satellite-based Navigation services to cater the rising demands of the Civil Aviation necessities and to cater the client requirements of the positioning, navigation, and timing based on the independent satellite navigation system.
-The ISRO and Airport Authority of India are engaged in establishing the GPS Aided Geo Augmented Navigation (GAGAN) system, to meet the Civil Aviation requirements.
-The ISRO has developed Indian Regional Navigation Satellite System (IRNSS) to cater the needs like positioning, navigation and timing services based on the indigenous system.
+ISRO is devoted to contributing to the satellite-based Navigation services to cater to the rising demands of the Civil Aviation necessities and to cater to the client requirements of the positioning, navigation, and timing based on the independent satellite navigation system.
+The ISRO and Airport Authority of India is engaged in establishing the GPS Aided Geo Augmented Navigation (GAGAN) system, to meet the Civil Aviation requirements.
+The ISRO has developed Indian Regional Navigation Satellite System (IRNSS) to cater to the needs like positioning, navigation, and timing services based on the indigenous system.